ideal-lab5/iris-docs/src/chapter_3.md

 * weight: `0`
 * parameters
   * `owner`: The owner node
-  * `cid`: the cid to which you are requesting access
+  * `asset_id`: the id of the asset class whose associated CID you are requesting access to
 ---
 * `submit_ipfs_add_results`
 * Description: submits IPFS results on chain and creates new ticket config in runtime storage.
 Should only be callable by offchain workers.